sriharshith-2006/sriharshith-2006/README.md

 ## 📩 Spam Detection using NLP

-A Natural Language Processing project that classifies SMS messages as Spam or Ham in real time.
-The pipeline cleans and tokenizes raw text, removes stopwords, and converts messages into numerical features using **TF-IDF vectorization**.
-Multiple classification algorithms were trained and compared to select the best-performing model based on precision and recall, since minimizing false positives (flagging real messages as spam) mattered as much as catching actual spam.
-The final model is served through a lightweight **Flask** web app for instant predictions.
+NLP project that classifies SMS messages as Spam or Ham in real time.
+Cleans and tokenizes raw text, converts it to features using **TF-IDF**, and compares multiple classifiers for the best precision/recall trade-off, served through a Flask web app.

 - Text Cleaning
 - Tokenization